 What Does the P0304 Code Mean?

 Diagnostic trouble code (DTC) P0304 stands for “Cylinder 4 Misfire Detected.”
-This certain trouble code indicates that your vehicle’s powertrain control module (PCM) has identified an engine misfire happening in cylinder 4.
+The code indicates that the powertrain control module (PCM), has counted enough misfire events on cylinder 4 to store the misfire code for that cylinder.

 What are the Possible Causes of the P0304 Code?